Trudeau sets out to sell Canadians on trade pact | AFP - This kiji is

 The darker alternative

-"Most Canadians blame the American administration for the mess we're in, and I think Justin Trudeau will be recognized for saving the furniture," he added.
+"Most Canadians blame the American administration for the mess we're in, and I think Justin Trudeau will be recognized for saving the furniture," he told AFP.

+Some suggested that greater patent protections for some drugs will make them costlier, but Dias said he expected the government to pitch a national pharmacare plan next year that would mitigate the highefr prices.

+"Don't call it NAFTA, at least not while Donald Trump is listening," CIBC World Markets analyst Avery Shenfeld said in a research note.